The difference between being an advisor & business coaching

 What does being an advisor really mean?

 As an accountant, your role in supporting business owners has evolved.
-There’s a wealth of data in your reach thanks to the cloud – but don’t consider it to be the key thing here.
-Instead focus on insights this will provide, as they are pivotal to how you operate.
-Clients are becoming increasingly aware that reporting on what’s already happened is a dated way of working.
-When you’re in business, you are always occupied with what’s coming next.
-If you’re helping your clients to control cash flow and accelerate their growth by looking forwards clients, you will be their hero!
-And, although we are trying to change it, an anomaly.
+There’s a wealth of data in your reach thanks to the cloud.
+Focus on the insights this will provide.
+If you’re helping your clients control cashflow and accelerate their growth by looking forwards, you will be their hero.

 - Have they set targets?